RaviSoji/plda/README.md

     `pip install PATH/TO/PARENT/DIRECTORY/plda`.
-2. To install within a virtual environment you already created, first activate that environment, and then run `pip install PATH/TO/PARENT/DIRECTORY/plda`.
+2. To install within a virtual environment you already created, first activate that environment, install `pip` within that environment, if you have not already, and then run `pip install PATH/TO/PARENT/DIRECTORY/plda`.
 3. To create a Conda environment _and_ install this package into that environment,